 These publications are quarterly so it’s important removal notices are given at minim four months in advance.
 Author request for book removal on this website is not possible.
 Books promoted here are through a distribution program.
 Whether your book appears here or not

 <\“Do I have the ambition and drive needed to promote may finished book?”> If you aren’t invested they won’t be invested either.
 Books don’t fly off the shelve by themselves.
 The author must do book signings and readings to meet their reading audiences.
 No reader has ever said, “I only read books published by “X” publisher.”
 They don’t care who your publisher is—they are investing in you with their hard earn dollars.
 Readers with to hobnob with you the author.

-There is no shame in self-
+There is no shame in independent-

-There are myriad self-
+There are myriad independent-

 I work with the author to offer the besting pricing within their set budget.
 Additionally, I help the author with flyers, advert placement in The Drury Gazette and Theo’s Compass, and on this website.
 If they want that additional help, most do, as it is FREE.
 Authors’ adverts run until they state in writing to cancel.
 The cancellation and removal of that advert will not occur until the next issue is being typeset for publication.